-One of my first defenses if I start feeling ick is to take emergen C or Airborne, just to boost my immunity.
+One of my first defenses if I start feeling ick is to take Emergen C or Airborne, (affiliate links) just to boost my immunity.
 I actually send a pack to work with my man, just in case he starts feeling bad when bugs are going around in his office.

 “I’ll tell you what I’ve recently learned: the medication Tamiflu is made from shikimic acid, which is a derivative from star anise.
 So, at heart, it’s an herbal based medication!
 Shikimic acid is not a real common plant chemical, but our own sweet gum trees (balls, bark, etc.) contain shikimic acid as well.
 Cool, huh!
 Sweet gum bark was a major folk herbal remedy for flu back in the day.

 You could consider using Tamiflu for your family.
 What it does is prevents the flu virus from being able to replicate, so it really shortens the duration, or protects from getting it.
 I haven’t read through the side effects of it, so definitely take that into consideration.
 Even though it’s derived from a safe food/herb, it’s just ONE of constituent (ingredient) of the herb…a lot of times, the other ingredients that God included in the herb are protective and synergistic against side effects.”

 Elderberry is AWESOME!